Specialise in mental health and addiction support

-Mental Health and Addiction Support: Become a mental health and addiction support worker and support client independence by using relevant teaching tools and strategies to foster hope, support recovery and build resilience.
+Specialising as a mental health and addiction support worker, this qualification allows you to work alongside people, family and whanau.
+Learn how to support independence of our people, family and whānau by using relevant teaching tools and strategies to foster hope, support recovery and build resilience.

 This qualification includes a minimum of 200 hours of work experience.

 Please note: Although the Government vaccine mandate for health and disability workers ended on 11:59pm 26 September 2022, some employers can still require workers to be vaccinated due to their responsibilities under the Health and Safety at Work Act.
 Placement is a compulsory component of MIT’s healthcare programmes.
 To go on placement in this sector, students will need to be fully vaccinated and provide proof of vaccination to MIT.
 Students that hold a medical exemption that prevents them from being vaccinated are permitted to work in the healthcare sector, but will have limited placement opportunities in that sector.
 Students that are not vaccinated, or that do not wish to share their vaccination status with MIT, may not be able to go on placement in the healthcare sector.
 If you hold a medical exemption, or if you are unable or unwilling to provide proof of vaccination to MIT, your placement opportunities will accordingly be limited and MIT cannot guarantee availability with placement providers.
 If this applies to you, we encourage you to contact us to discuss your options.

 “Before studying I was a secondary school student at Rosehill College.
 I had heard a lot about MIT | Te Pūkenga, and everyone seemed so happy and excited about studying there.
 After I had enrolled, I went to the orientation which was very informative, and they talked a lot about the support they provide which made me feel relieved to start studying at MIT.